10 Things to Take Camping with Teens

 There are several items that we never leave the house with when we go camping with our teens.

 - Bikes– No matter how old your kids are you can never go wrong with a bicycle.
-We enjoy roaming the campground on our bikes scoping out the mega campers, looking for wildlife, and meeting new people.
+We enjoyed roaming the campground on our bikes scoping out the mega campers, looking for wildlife, and meeting new people.

-- Sidewalk Chalk– I know sidewalk chalk for teens is not a first choice, but its a must.
+- Sidewalk Chalk– I know sidewalk chalk for teens is not the first choice, but its a must.
 If you have younger children it’s a great way for them to bond and hang out.
 Keeping points for games, Tic-Tac-Toe, or doodling the name of their newest love are all ways to have fun.

 - Sand Toys– I know you wouldn’t think of sand toys as a must for teens, but everyone enjoys making a giant sand castle.
 Dads even thrown down a castle or two.

-- Frisbee/ Hackey Sack / Football– If it can be thrown and caught…Pack It!
+- Frisbee/ Hackey Sack / Football– If it can be thrown and caught…Pack-It!

 - Cards– Sit at the picnic table and play Penny Poker or Uno.
-Not only is it great family time, the kids really get in to it.
+Not only is it great family time, the kids really get into it.

 - Pocket Knife– Or a whittling knife.
 My boys can carve nothing on a stick for hours.
 It can be set down and picked up later and the shavings make great tinder.